Previous Page Next Page

 Locating Information

-Obtains the following for all individuals involved:
+Requests for all individuals involved:

 • First and last name

-Documents all the identifying information obtained.
+Documents all identifying information obtained.

-Obtains the following for all individuals involved:
+Requests for all individuals involved:

 • Address